yobad/AppDevIII2024/README.md

+---
+layout: page
-### App Dev III - Winter 2024
+title: App Dev III - Winter 2024
+permalink: /home/
+---
+Welcome to *420-6A6 Application Development III*!

 <img src="Images/AppdevIII_banner.jpg" alt="Banner" />

-Welcome to 420-6A6 Application Development III.
-In this course, you will learn about building applications that can run on multiple platforms: Android, iOS, Windows, MacOS, Chrome OS and/or Linux.
-The objective is to build a single application withing a shared codebase that can run on the different platforms.
+In this course, you will learn about building applications for various multiple platforms: Android, iOS, Windows, MacOS, Chrome OS and/or Linux.
+The objective is to build a single application within a shared codebase that can run on the different platforms.

-You will be exposed to .NET MAUI framework by Microsoft that uses C# programming language to build native applications for: Android, iOS, MacOS and Windows.
+You will be exposed to .NET MAUI framework by Microsoft which uses the C# programming language to build native applications for: Android, iOS, MacOS and Windows.

 In this website you will find material for the course:

-Course Notes
-Class Demos
+- Lectures

-Labs Exercises
+- Labs
-Assignments
+- Assignments
+- Demos

 ## Course Outline
 You can download a copy of the course here.